 When a web user submits a query in Google Search, it might show a search result extracted from your site in a special block known as a “featured snippet” at the top of the search results page.

-Where do snippets appear in Google’s search results?
+Where else do snippets appear in Google’s search results?

-Featured snippets commonly contain one listing, but more than one may appear.
-You might find featured snippets on their own within overall search results, within the “People also ask” section, or along with Knowledge Graph information.
+Featured snippets commonly contain one listing at the top of the SERP, but more than one may appear.
+You might find featured snippets isolated in one section of a search results page, such as the “People Also Ask” section, or in a side panel along with Knowledge Graph information.

-What’s shown in a Google SERP at any given time can also change according to whether you’re searching on a desktop computer or a mobile device, or what country you are searching from, or many other contextual factors.
+What’s shown in a Google SERP at any given time can also change according to whether you’re searching from a desktop computer or a mobile device, or what country you are in when you search, your browsing history, or many other contextual factors.
 In every instance, Google is changing the SERP because it is trying to show search results in the most useful format for the searcher.

 Where does Google get the information displayed in featured snippets?